MarcoChain/LearnMathWithMNIST/README.md

         nn.Sigmoid())
 ```

-Even without convolutional layers the result obtained is quite cool.
-The model learn how to compute the addition and subtraction in the range [0-9].
+Even without convolutional layers, the result obtained is quite cool.
+The model learns how to compute addition and subtraction in the range [0-9].
+This notebook is inspired by [Yannic](https://www.youtube.com/watch?v=udS2OPohs_s) youtube video and his [notebook](https://colab.research.google.com/drive/1tDjFW7CFGQG8vHdUAVNpr2EG9z0JZGYC?usp=sharing).